 General development conferences

-Magnitude of topics here.
-Soft-skills (talking to strangers, idea generators, saving the nature), AI and ML (How teach computer to play Pong), historical (how we did A or why language X was invented), inspirational (similar to TEDx talks).
+The magnitude of topics here.
+Soft-skills (talking to strangers, idea generators, saving the nature), AI and ML (How to teach the computer to play Pong), historical (how we did A or why language X was invented), inspirational (similar to TEDx talks).
 You may or may not like it.
-Good point is that you may by accident end up on very interesting session 🙂
+Good point is that you may by accident end up on a very interesting session :)

-Everything has the organizer\’s mark.
-Almost everything 🙂 Here a lot depend on the organizer.
-Usually such conference is a company branding event.
+Everything has the organizer's mark.
+Almost everything :) Here a lot depending on the organizer.
+Usually, such a conference is a company branding event.
 If you plan to join company X and they organize a conference you should attend it and talk to developers working there already.
 Those conferences can also invite top speakers.
 All depends on the budget and connections.
-Usually I like them.
+Usually, I like them.

 One other important thing is all that what happens apart of sessions.
-For some of us (should be for all) discussions with other attendees are also valuable.
+For some of us (should be for all), discussions with other attendees are also valuable.
 Sharing thoughts, ideas, histories.
 This is very important.
-It keep you in connection to the community.
-Some developers do socialize, others don\’t, but all are atoms in the same IT environment.
-Inventing killer algorithm and keeping it on disk only is not the way to go 🙂
+It keeps you in connection with the community.
+Some developers do socialize, others don't, but all are atoms in the same IT environment.
+Inventing killer algorithm and keeping it on disk only is not the way to go :)

 So what type should I attend?!